HomeArticle

 Finally, and most importantly, is to solve the problem of slow generation.

-For humans, this is an impossible task.
-If you can't see clearly, you can't perform actions.
+For humans, this is an impossible task; if you can't see clearly, you can't perform actions.
 But for the model, this seems to work perfectly.
 After this training, during the inference phase, the model only needs one - step denoising to generate accurate actions.
 The inference time is instantly compressed from 350 milliseconds to 150 milliseconds.

 After this series of improvements, DreamZero demonstrates the terrifying potential of the video - generated world model.